toaderflorin/florintoader/_posts/2017-09-16-relativity-corectness.markdown

 *A coil is an electromagnet.
 But it will stop being one the moment we stop running current through it.*

 Hmm, weird...
 So a moving electric charge produces a magnetic field, but a stationary charge doesn't.
 A stationary charge does have an electric field though.
-Maxwell looked did a bunch of experiments and figured out that a variable electric field generates a variable magnetic field and *viceversa*.
+Maxwell did a bunch of experiments and figured out that a variable electric field generates a variable magnetic field and *viceversa*.
 Which means they propagate through space like a ripple and must be in some ways related:

 ![image-title-here](/images/em-wave.gif){:class="img-responsive"}